-We are more than happy to welcome you on one of our motorcycle expeditions; our team ensure all your safety, comfort, your bikes, food, accommodations.
+We are more than happy to welcome you on one of our motorcycle expeditions; our team ensures all your safety, comfort, your bikes, food, accommodations.
 An immemorial motorcycle tour with us is a grantee; we know how valuable your holidays are, especially while planning a motorcycle trip in foreign countries.
-It’s a year or two years advance planning.
-You are in safe hand, we have years of experience of terrains, we know each and every corners of the itineraries or the countries where you are riding with us.
-Your tours are guided by professional motorcycle crew, they are motorcycle enthusiasts, and they love, what they are doing.
-We are looking forward riding soon with you.
+It’s a year or two years of planning.
+You are in safe hands, we have years of experience of terrains, we know every corner of the itineraries or the countries where you are riding with us.
+Your tours are guided by a professional motorcycle crew, they are motorcycle enthusiasts, and they love, what they are doing.
+We are looking forward to riding soon with you.
 Our motto is Big Bike Tours awaits your ride with us……..A ride beyond your dreams!

 2021 Tour Starts